Jimmar/NodeThreader/README.md

 # Node Threader
-Twitter Threader app in Node and maybe express ? :p
+Twitter Threader app in Node using express and Vue